12 ideas on how to be happy and promote your personal wellbeing and good mental health, including in the workplace.

-All charity people, staff and volunteers, can find it tough.
+12 ideas on how to be happy and promote your personal wellbeing and good mental health, including in the workplace.
+All charity staff and volunteers can find it tough.
 Use this checklist to set a monthly reminder on your device, with a link to this blog.
-Try a new one each month, keep doing the ones that work for you and, if any don't, you'll get a new one next month.
-You'll become more resilient and effective at work, and healthier and happier too.
+Try a new one each month, keep doing the activities that work for you and, if any don't, you'll get a new one next month.

 January - accept that working longer and longer hours isn’t a solution – long hours are sometimes necessary, but beyond 50 hours a week, productivity decreases and massively reduces after 55.
 Too many organisations have a ‘long hours’ culture and celebrate those who overwork.
 We need to change this and a good place to start is with ourselves.

 February - never use the phrase 'I have to...' - because that means you have no choice.
 You may choose not to exercise it, but don't deny yourself the right to make that choice.

 March - learn to say ‘no’ – rolling your sleeves up and helping out is commendable.
 However, you can’t do everything and, if you try, your own work will suffer, when someone else may well have been able to carry out the task instead.
 They might even have done it better than you.
 There’s some good advice on when and how to say no here.

 April - neutralise toxic martyrs and time bandits – who create stress and steal your time.
 For some good ideas on managing toxic people read this or this.
 And for the time bandits, get them to send you any supporting information ahead of your meeting, create an agenda and hold them to it, set a time limit and consider arranging meetings for just before lunch or similar to give a clear end point and reason to end the meeting.
 For the stress remaining, here are some tools.

 May - don't be a complainer yourself - it's actually bad for you and everyone around you.
 Instead, practise gratitude, by looking for the good in everything and everyone.
 It's there, it's just sometimes really hard to find.